 |ignore||Do nothing for this field|

 [ILLiad v9.2] Modify the incoming remoteauth field value before writing it to the ILLiad database.
-For more information, see "Using the 'replace' Action."
+For more information, expand the detailed information on using this action below.

 This action can only be used in the "ValidAction" field entry.